brson/brson.github.com/_posts/2023-03-12-move-on-llvm.md

 one will quickly come across the concept of _single static assignment_ (SSA) form.
 This is a common model wherein the compiler operates on virtual _registers_ that are assigned exactly once.
-Compilers love this form because it is easy to write optimizations against.
+Compilers love this form because it is easy to analyze.

 You don't need to care about SSA, or the confusing notion of [phi nodes](https://llvm.org/docs/LangRef.html#phi-instruction)